cyb0rgdoll/freshtermux/README.md

 Download termux from [fdroid](https://f-droid.org/packages/com.termux/)

-## To install everything in this guide, download the file and put in
+## To install everything in this guide, download the file, type in terminal;
 ```
-type in bash newscript.sh
+bash newscript.sh
 ```

 # Features of this script included.